H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation in Large Language Models: Acknowledgments

 \section{Acknowledgments}

-We thank Jiaxin Li for valuable suggestions on the discussion section and the work on interpretability.
+We thank Dr.\ Huzi Cheng, Jiaxin Li, and Junxian Yang for insightful discussions on the use of Reinforcement Learning (RL) and Supervised Fine-Tuning (SFT) techniques in training Large Language Models (LLMs), which substantially informed the framing of this work.
 We acknowledge the use of Gemini 3 Pro to assist with the development of experimental scripts, data analysis code, and visualization pipelines.
 Additionally, the model was utilized for linguistic refinement and copy-editing of the manuscript.
 The authors retain full responsibility for the scientific content and final text.